 What’s Sensitive Skin?

-Sensitive skin is really just very reactive skin.
-If you have this type of skin, you may become red or irritated easily in response to skin products, the weather, jewelry, or things in the environment.
+Sensitive skin is really very reactive skin.
+If your skin is sensitive, it may become red or irritated easily in response to cosmetic products, sunshine exposure, jewelry, or pollen in the environment.

 Creams with fragrances or artificial ingredients may specifically cause your skin to react.
 Therefore, you may experience itching, burning, or stinging when this happens.

-The term ‘sensitive skin’ is not a clinical expression, so it can mean any number of things depending on the individual.
+The term ‘sensitive skin’ is not a clinical expression, so it can mean any type of sensitinogen depending on the individual.
 It’s not a measurable concept in terms of severity or cause.

 Some people are born with sensitive skin, and they have it all of their lives.
 Other people develop this it due to a skin condition.